hypertrace/hypertrace-samples/README.md

 ### Learning objectives:

+- Learn to create complex microservice app with number of services.
+- Learn to instrument your microservice application
-- How to discover architecture of the whole system via data-driven dependency diagram?
+- Learn to discover architecture of the whole system using application flow diagram.
-- How to view request timeline & errors, understand how the app works?
-- how to find sources of latency, lack of concurrency?
-- How to achieve highly contextualized logging?
-- How to use baggage propagation to
-    - Diagnose inter-request contention (queueing)
-    - Attribute time spent in a service
+- Understand how app works and how to troublshoot for an issue in complex environemt.
-- How to use open source libraries with OpenTracing integration to get vendor-neutral instrumentation for free?
+- Learn to use distributed tracing with highly contextualized logging.

 ### Introduction